-The proposed development site is located 4.4km from the Cork Harbour SPA.
+The proposed development site is located 3.9km north of the Cork Harbour SPA at its closest point and 10.5km via a hydrological connection.
 An ecological appraisal of the proposed development site indicates that it supports common habitats which are not of high value in the context of the Natura 2000 designation.
 The habitats recorded within the proposed development boundary do not correspond to habitats listed on Annex I of the Habitats Directive.
-There is nothing to differentiate the grassland habitats onsite from other similar habitats in the vicinity and they do not represent critical foraging or roosting habitat for the SCI birds of Cork Harbour SPA.
-No signs of SCI birds were recorded here, or in the fields surrounding the proposed development site during the June 2022 site survey.
+There is nothing to differentiate the grassland and arable habitats onsite from other similar habitats in the vicinity and they do not represent critical foraging or roosting habitat for the SCI birds of Cork Harbour SPA.
+No signs of SCI birds were recorded here, or in the fields surrounding the proposed development site during the March 2021 or the January 2022 site visits.
 The vegetation onsite does not provide suitable foraging habitat for wading birds.